 Teaching Statement

-I had the chance to gain teaching experience in a variety of different roles, as a lab assistant and a grader during my undergraduate studies, and as a teaching assistant and a lecturer during my graduate studies.
+I have had the chance to gain (extensive?) teaching experience in a variety of roles, as a lab assistant and a grader during my undergraduate studies, and as a teaching assistant and a lecturer during my graduate studies.
 These roles enabled me to observe various aspects of teaching and helped me shape the teaching philosophy that I strive to foster as I transition to a faculty member.

 Being a graduate assistant lecturer and being fully responsible for teaching a course helped me gain an invaluable experience that is not possible to obtain otherwise.
 Having the ability to design the course, prepare the teaching materials, deliver the lectures, and assess the learning progress of students helped me experience first-hand which approaches support and contribute to the learning process of the students the most.
 It is crucial to equip students with skills that go beyond the material taught in class so that they can be prepared for the challenges that they can face in their academic and professional lives ahead.
 Through a student-centered learning environment students can be encouraged to become self-learners while achieving the learning objectives set for the course.
-These efforts can be summarized as creating an interactive classroom, providing continuous feedback, and mentoring.
+These efforts can be summarized as (i) creating an interactive classroom, (ii) providing continuous feedback, and (iii) mentoring.

-Interactive Classroom

-As a first step for establishing a student-centered learning environment, students need to be active participants in their education.
-Adopting a more interactive teaching style rather than solely concentrating on traditional lecture-based delivery, can help students take ownership of their learning process.
-By adding review sessions into the syllabus, I tried implementing this strategy while teaching ISEN 310: Uncertainty Modeling for Industrial Engineering.
-These sessions required students to work on problems together in groups and afterwards a volunteer from each group would come up to the board and present their solutions after which I would go over the steps with the class.
-While discussing the problems with their peers and engaging in critical thinking, students were able to practice the concepts learned in classroom and identify key takeaways.
-In addition to the review sessions, in an effort to incorporate interactive elements into the lectures, I added mini in-class activities (playing games, conducting experiments, watching related videos and having a class discussion) to illustrate the probability concepts and their applications in real-life.
-Based on student feedback received at the end of the semester, these interactive elements made class more interesting and had a greater contribution to the learning process.
-Implementing a flipped classroom method, which I intend to include in my future classes, where most of the knowledge is acquired outside of the classroom through pre-recorded videos or other supplemental material and the lecture times are utilized to collaborative learning activities can also be an effective tool to foster a more interactive and student-centered learning environment.
+(i) Interactive Classroom: As a first step for establishing a student-centered learning environment, (I believe?) students need to be active participants in their education.
+Adopting an interactive teaching style rather than solely relying on traditional lecture-based delivery, can help students take ownership of their learning process.
+By adding review sessions into the syllabus, I have implemented this strategy while teaching ISEN 310: Uncertainty Modeling for Industrial Engineering.
+These sessions required students to work on problems together in groups and afterwards a volunteer from each group would come up to the board and present their solutions, after which I would go over the solution steps with the class.
+While discussing the problems with their peers and engaging in critical thinking, students were able to practice the concepts learned in the classroom and identify key takeaways.
+In addition to the review sessions, in an effort to incorporate interactive elements into the lectures, I added in-class activities (playing games, conducting experiments, watching related videos and having class discussions) to illustrate the probability concepts and their applications in real-life.
+Based on student feedback received at the end of the semester, these interactive elements made class more interesting and supported students’ learning process significantly(?).
+Using a flipped classroom method, which I intend to include in my future classes, where a part(?) of the knowledge is acquired outside of the classroom through pre-recorded videos or other supplemental material and the lecture times are utilized to collaborative learning activities, can also be an effective tool to foster a more interactive and student-centered learning environment.